adriapr/lab-guide/chapter-tips-coding.md

 ### Getting started

 1) Register for an account on github.com and send your username to your supervisor.
-This will allow me to fork this student project template for you into your own repository at tue-image, and add you there as a collaborator.
+You will be added to an existing repository or to a new one, depending on your project.

-2) Once you received an invitation to your repository, explore the files a bit, try to edit them, etc. This guide has a good step by step procedure for this: https://lgatto.github.io/github-intro/
+2) Once you received an invitation to your repository, explore the functionality a bit.
+This guide has a good step by step procedure for this: https://lgatto.github.io/github-intro/

 3) Check out some of these other resources if you need more help: